eslamsamy226/avr-electronic-safe/README.md

 these drivers can be found in /src forlder

 ## 👨‍💻Simulation
-The proteus simulation design can be found in (design.DSN) file, here is the simulation in action:
+The proteus simulation design can be found in (design.pdsprj) file, here is the simulation in action:

 https://github.com/eslamsamy226/avr-electronic-safe/assets/128985943/3968734c-fb52-468e-a08c-d6d7c37ef8e0